 Once you've applied

 - We'll process your application, usually within three working days.
-We'll check that you are registered at Kent and have no outstanding fines or problems.
+We'll check that you are registered at Kent and have no outstanding charges or problems.

 - Once your application is approved we'll send you a confirmation email.